Refresh

 Inbox zero: Why clearing the clutter feels so good

 Countless articles praise the magic of achieving inbox zero or the satisfaction of clicking that checkmark on our to-do lists.
 And there's a reason these moments resonate with so many of us.
-Let's explore why.
+According to research published by the American Psychological Association, the cognitive burden of managing multiple unfinished tasks significantly impacts our mental well-being and productivity.
+Let's explore why clearing digital clutter feels so profoundly satisfying.

 If you're curious about the psychological reasons behind this drive, and why pursuing inbox zero can be so gratifying, here are five key reasons that make it all click: